 - 1. Sponsors must operate within their defined service areas as defined in their Application for Designation and as evidenced in their Charter, Articles of Incorporation or By-Laws. - 2.
-Sponsors must complete each Supportive Housing project within the twelve (12) month completion deadline specified in the Funding Agreement or the Authority may not disburse funds and may revoke remaining funds awarded. - 3.
+Sponsors must complete each Supportive Housing project within the twelve (12) month completion deadline specified in the Funding Agreement or the Authority may not disburse funds and may revoke remaining funds awarded.
+For larger projects additional time to complete the project may be allowed; however, the request for such must be included at the time of application submission. - 3.
 Sponsors may be required to attend an implementation workshop.
 The purpose of this workshop is to prepare Sponsors to fulfill program, construction and financial requirements. - 4.
-HTF Sponsors are required to submit a quarterly performance Project Report (HTF-2E) on the project through completion. - 5.
-The project must serve very low-income households, at or below fifty percent (50%) of the area median income. - 6.
+HTF Sponsors are required to submit a quarterly performance Project Report (HTF-2E) on the project through completion.

+- 5. The project must serve very low-income households, at or below fifty percent (50%) of the area median income. - 6.
 HTF awards may be terminated at any time prior to the award expiration date due to documented evidence of unsatisfactory productivity. - 7.
 Manufactured Housing/Mobile Homes are not eligible properties under the Supportive Housing activity. - 8.
 Rental housing only properties are not eligible properties under the Supportive Housing activity.